untillpro/scm4j/scm4j-doc/README.md

 # Software Configuration Management For Java (scm4j)

-Set of components and tools written in Java and aimed to automate [Software configuration management](https://en.wikipedia.org/wiki/Software_configuration_management) tasks.
-First goal was to provide a build system capable of handling multi-repository projects.
+Set of components and tools written in Java and aimed to automate Software Configuration Management tasks, in particular:

+- Build management
+- Release management
+- Deployment management

 # Tools and components